 Let’s Go Bananas!

-Perhaps the best thing about a banana bread recipe is that it helps you use up those blackened bananas that seemingly ripened overnight on your counter.
+Perhaps the best thing about a banana bread recipe is that it helps you use up those blackened bananas that seem to ripen overnight on your counter.

 Have faith.
 The banana gods are with you.